folio-org/docs/content/en/docs/Metadata/Inventory/QuickMARC.md

 -   **Move a field up.** To move a field up, click the **up arrow** in the row of the field you want to move.
 The field is moved one row up.
 -   **Move a field down.** To move a field down, click the **down arrow** in the row of the field you want to move.
 The field is moved one row down.
 -   **Edit text within a field.** Click into a field to make changes to the text.
 Once you have made your desired changes, click **Save & close**.
 A confirmation record appears and the record is updated.
+Alternatively, click **Save & keep editing** to save the current changes and stay in edit mode.

+### Linking a field to an authority record

+Link icons display to the right of the following MARC tags:
+100, 110, 111, 600, 610, 611, 650, 651, 700, 710, 711

+To link a field to an authority record:
+Click on the link to the right of the selected field.
+In the MARC authority Search & filter modal, verify that the desired type of entity and authority source are selected.
+Search by text string or by identifier.
+Select and open the appropriate authority record from the results list.
+Click the **Link** button in the upper right.
+The access point in the bibliographic record will exactly match the authorized access point in the authority record and the $0 will be populated.
+The link icon to the right of the field is replaced with **Unlink from MARC Authority record** and **View MARC authority record** icons.
+When a field is linked, all subfields that are part of the access point, as well as the $0 (identifier) cannot be edited.

+To unlink a field from an authority record:
+Click on the **Unlink from MARC Authority record** icon to the right of the selected field.
+Click again on **Unlink** in the verification modal.
+The field is no longer linked and all subfields can be edited.

 ### Validations and restrictions